Menu

 This geothermal bath complex is ideally situated for when you’re exploring Iceland’s Golden Circle.

 Perched on the banks of Lake Laugarvatn, Fontana houses steam baths and a sauna.
 You’ll also find 3 outdoor mineral pools, varying in size and temperature.
-The hot tub, Viska, sits at an elevated height and provides you with exceptional views of the lake and beyond.
+The hot tub, Viska, is slightly elevated, providing you with exceptional views of the lake and beyond.

 3. Reykjadalur geothermal river